Bithoor: Demographics

 The majority of Bithoor people are from Uttar Pradesh, though there is a significant Marathi population in the city.
-The descendants of the migrant Marathi families settled at Bithoor have not only lived in Bithoor for more than three generations, but many of own sizable amounts of land and other immovable properties.
+The descendants of the migrant Marathi families who settled at Bithoor have not only lived in Bithoor for more than three generations, but many of them own sizable amounts of land and other immovable properties.
 The first five families, which came with Nana Saheb were: Moghe, Pinge, Sehajwalkar, Hardekar and Sapre.
 The majority of them settled in Bithoor or adjoining places.